judka-uriel/uriel-book/uriel_en.md

 The only thing that saves non-Orthodox Jews from destruction is the fact that the Orthodoxes pray without kavanah, so their requests in prayer to destroy non-Orthodox Jews have no effect.
-It is even for the best that the Orthodoxes pray without kavanah, otherwise non-Orthodox Jews could suffer greatly as a result of their prayers.
+It is even for the best that the Orthodoxes pray without kavanah, otherwise non-Orthodox Jews could suffer heavily as a result of their prayers.
 {: #kavanah title="Kavanah"}